What is Mobile Mapping

 Why Collecting Geospatial Data

-Over the last few years, mobile mapping (MM) has become one of the most popular geospatial processes in the world, enabling companies and researchers to capture data faster and create accurate 3D models, also in difficult conditions.
+Over the last few years, Mobile Mapping has become one of the most popular geospatial processes, enabling companies and researchers to capture data faster and create accurate 3D models, also in difficult conditions.

 What is Mobile Mapping

 Mobile Mapping is the process of collecting geospatial data from mobile vehicles such as cars, drones, boats, trains or aeroplanes.
 Vehicles could be equipped with a range of sensors: